 Write down or mull over what it is you sense him saying.
 Take a moment to rest in the reality of his response and allow it to sink from your head to your heart.

 God speaks in all sorts of ways.
 Sometimes you’ll get a phrase or sentence.
-Sometimes you’ll get an intuition or sense.
+Other times you’ll get an intuition or sense.
 Sometimes you’ll get a picture or image.

 The wonderful thing about the Holy Spirit dwelling with your spirit is that there is a whole range of ways God can and will speak to you.
 He’s not limited to the way we have conversations.